 You need sufficient support from your industry to apply.
 You can apply through your industry association or a number of companies can submit information separately if there are confidentiality issues.

 Before you submit your application we can provide a free document check to help ensure you have all necessary documentation.
-More information about this free service is available in the Pre-lodgment documentation check guidelines [85KB PDF] [132KB DOCX].
+Read more about this service in the Pre-lodgment documentation check guidelines [85KB PDF] [132KB DOCX].